MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -SubmitSamplesConsent
 Specifies how Windows Defender checks for user consent for certain samples.
 If consent has previously been granted, Windows Defender submits the samples.
-Otherwise, if the **MAPSReporting** parameter does not have a value of Disabled, Windows Defender prompts the user for consent.
+Otherwise, if the **MAPSReporting** parameter doesn’t have a value of Disabled, Windows Defender prompts the user for consent.
 The acceptable values for this parameter are:

 - 0: Always prompt